brandoncoke/sampleclusteR/README.md

 #Use devtools to build package
 devtools::install_github("brandoncoke/sampleclusteR")
 ```
 Alternatively you can install the package without using devtools which can have compatibility issues.
-To do this use the code below.
+To do this use the code below and install the packag using sampleclusteR_1.00.zip compressed file.
 ```R
 #In the R terminal- install these dependencies
 install.packages("cluster", quiet= T)